 Early rucksack images depict a bag made of heavy canvas, sometimes waxed for water resistance.
 However, today’s rucksacks are made of a wide variety of materials and can tolerate rain.

-Other Terms for Bags To Be Carried On The Back
+Other Terms for Bags Carried on Backs

 Bags for the back can also be referred to as knapsacks or haversacks.
 Technically, a haversack is only a one-shouldered bag, while the other three in this listing are designed for both shoulders.

-Knapsacks are generally small day bags that can be made of most any material and close either with a drawstring or a single snap.
+Knapsacks are generally small day bags that can be made of almost any material and close either with a drawstring or a single snap.
 Again, as a rule, a knapsack is a bag to be carried by a child for school or outdoor fun.

 Selecting Your Rucksack